texastribune/scuole-data/README.md

 TEA also provides shape files for each district that can be found on the [TEA Data Download](http://tea.texas.gov/Texas_Schools/General_Information/School_District_Locator/School_District_Locator/) page.
 We don't display the actual shapes on the page because they're not accurate enough and may be misleading.
 They are useful for determining nearby districts and geolocating.

+The latest shapefile `campuses_03-10-2020.shp` (fetched March 10, 2020) is for the 2018-2019 school year.
+It was downloaded as an `.sd` file, and unzipped with Unarchiver (a Mac program).
+The unzipped version yields a `schools.gdb` folder, which can be opened in QGIS ([instructions](https://gis.stackexchange.com/questions/26285/installing-file-geodatabase-gdb-support-in-qgis)).

 We convert the TEA provided shapefile into a geojson file using [`ogr2ogr`](http://www.gdal.org/ogr2ogr.html) with the command:

 For school districts: